 If you look at Folien 1 and 2 you need wonder, considering variables: they certainly do not seem to be lifts from the same type of surface.
 They are just too different.
 And we know Folien 2 is a glass lift.
 Then Folien 1 must be from something other other than glass.
 Maybe from a plastic sleeve?

 Remember, it was the same duster and lifter handling both.
 Same day.
 Same type and batch folines.
 If both were lifted from glasses, why would they record so differently?

-We did some tests with the Al powder the police currently uses and could find no significant difference in how it adheres to glass and plastic sleeve.
-Clean surfaces (of these two types surfaces) retain powder about equally.
-But again, in real life circumstances it can depend on many variable factors.
+We did some tests with the Aluminium powder the police currently uses and could find no significant difference in how it adheres to glass and plastic sleeve.
+Clean surfaces (of these two types of surfaces) retain powder about equally.
+But again, in real-life circumstances, it can depend on many variable factors.
 Without us having that specific powder used on that day, and without having the actual substrates as they were on that day, we (or anybody else) cannot and should not make conclusive findings on the background noise issue.

 But, what is safe to say, is that the “not enough background noise” should not favour the glass theory one bit.
 The contrary is rather true.